InnovationDesignConsortium/revit_standards_addin/README.md

 ## Prerequisites

-For the Application to function, you need four primary components.
+For the Application to function, you need four primary components:
 1. A Public or Private Github repo to store your Rules File
 2. The [Revit Standards Github App](https://github.com/apps/revitstandardsgithubapp/) installed on your repo to enable access to the content from Revit
 3. Environment Variables that map the local Revit addin to the repo